 Receive up to BM$13 by attending this module.
 BM$ can be used to offset future course fee payments.

-[This module is tailored for youths (age 8-16) aspiring to play contemporary praise songs]
+[This module is tailored for youths (age 8-16) aspiring to sing contemporary praise songs]

-If you've always wanted to play the keyboard, this is where your journey begins.
-This essential module offers you a genuine opportunity to speedily pick up keyboard playing.
-Right from the first lesson, you will be taught how to play a song.
-By the end of this 3-week course, you would have played more than 8 songs.
+If you've always wanted to learn to sing, this is where your journey begins.
+This essential module offers you a genuine opportunity to speedily pick up key vocal skills, right from the first lesson!
+By the end of this 3-week course, you would have sung more than 8 songs.

 Our thematic approach within each class will help you rediscover who God really is as we reflect upon His Name & titles as revealed in scripture.